benmvp/slides/2018/reactnext/react-eco.md

   * Got some notes scribbled to go check things out
   * You don't need to be overwhelmed and try to learn at once
   * Get good at one and build on it
+- I was only able to highlight just a few of the talks happening today
+  * Those were the ones that flowed in with my talk
+  * Don't think you should only go to those
+  * But they all look fantastic
 - **Conference:** Inviting me all the way out here to share my knowledge/experience with y'all
+  * Organizing such a great conference
-- **YOU!** For being such an engaged audience
+- **YOU!** For being such an engaged audience so early in the AM
-  * If you've got questions feel free to find me during the conference
+  * If you've got questions, feel free to find me during the conference
-  * Or ping me in Twitter or my AMA
+  * But if you're introverted or miss the opportunity, ping me in Twitter or my AMA

-- Thanks!
+- Thank you so much and enjoy the rest of the conference!